metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Defaults to `1`.

-### agent.startup_timeout {#agent-startup_timeout}
+### agent.communication_timeout {#agent-communication_timeout}

-Controls how long to wait for the agent to finish initialization.
+Controls how long the agent lives when there are no connections.

-If initialization takes longer than this value, mirrord exits.

-Defaults to `60`.
+Each connection has its own heartbeat mechanism, so even if the local application has no messages, the agent stays alive until there are no more heartbeat messages.

 ### agent.flush_connections {#agent-flush_connections}